IEEE 802.1aq: RFC 6329

-SPB allows for shortest-path forwarding in an Ethernet mesh network context utilizing multiple equal cost paths.
-This permits SPB to support large Layer 2 topologies, with faster convergence, and vastly improved use of the mesh topology.
-Combined with this is single point provisioning for logical connectivity membership.
-IS-IS is therefore augmented with a small number of TLVs and sub-TLVs, and supports two Ethernet encapsulating data paths, 802.1ad Provider Bridges (PB) and 802.1ah Provider Backbone Bridges (PBB).
+SPB allows for shortest-path forwarding in a mesh-connected Ethernet network utilizing multiple equal-cost paths.
+This permits SPB to support large Layer 2 topologies, with faster convergence, and improved use of the mesh topology when compared to networks configured with Spanning Tree Protocol.
+SPB augments IS-IS with a small number of TLVs and sub-TLVs, and supports two Ethernet encapsulating data paths, IEEE 802.1ad provider bridges (PB) and IEEE 802.1ah Provider Backbone Bridges (PBB).

-SPB is designed to run in parallel with other network layer protocols such as IPv4 and IPv6.
-Standards mandate that the failure of two nodes to establish an SPB adjacency will not have collateral impact, such as the rejection of an adjacency for other network layer protocols (e.g. OSPF).
+SPB is designed to run in parallel with other network-layer protocols such as IPv4 and IPv6.
+Standards mandate that the failure of two nodes to establish an SPB adjacency will not have a collateral impact, such as the rejection of an adjacency for other network-layer protocols (e.g. OSPF).

-Protocol Extensions
+Protocol extensions

-The IS-IS extensions defined in RFC 6329 to deliver standardized support for 802.1aq SPB are:
+The IS-IS extensions defined in RFC 6329 that deliver standardized support for 802.1aq SPB are: